Talkman

-This product has also been officially released in Hong Kong with a Traditional Chinese packaging and manual.
-However, it does not seem that Sony is manufacturing any more of these for the Hong Kong market and most retailers that are sold out claims that it will no longer be restocked.

 Outside of pure translations, Talkman also lets players play games to test their fluency of a language.
 The program comes with a USB microphone included.
 This microphone draws power through two gold-colored contacts on the top of the PSP, one on each side of the mini-USB port.
 This is uncommon due to the ability for most USB products to draw power through USB.
 These proprietary contacts are similar to the gold-colored contacts on the bottom-right of the device, which are used for charging.

 Note: The Chotto Shot (aka "Go!Cam") has a built-in microphone that also can be used with the Talkman program.
+Furthermore, the PSP-3000 model and PSP Go have built-in microphones that work with this application, without the need for any external attachments.

 Talkman Euro

 Following the success of the Asian version of Talkman, a version designed for translating European languages was developed and released on June 16, 2006.
 Talkman Euro is available in two versions.
 The Japanese version contains support for English, Italian, Spanish, German, French, and Japanese, while the Chinese version contains support for Traditional Chinese instead of Japanese.
 The differences on the packaging (the Japanese flag as opposed to a flag with the word "mie" in Chinese) are minimal and hard to notice.